NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Maximum amount of RAM memory used for caching (% of total RAM)**

 This setting indicates the percentage of the total RAM which can be used by the memory caches.
-This system has 16.00 GiB of RAM.

 **System RAM to keep free (% of total RAM)**